Scott Crossley

 Scott Andrew Crossley (born 1973) is an American linguist.
-He is a professor of applied linguistics at the Georgia State University, United States.
+He is a professor of applied linguistics at Vanderbilt University, United States.
 His research focuses on natural language processing and the application of computational tools and machine learning algorithms in learning analytics including second language acquisition, second language writing, and readability.
 His main interest area is the development and use of natural language processing tools in assessing writing quality and text difficulty.

 Along with Cumming, Hyland, Kormos, Matsuda, Manchón, Ortega, Polio, Storch and Verspoor he is considered one of the most prominent researchers on second language writing.

 Career

 Crossley obtained his Bachelor of Arts degree in history at the California State University of Northridge in 1999.
 In the same year he obtained a Teaching English as a second or foreign language certificate at the University of Memphis.
 He got his Master of Arts degree in English language at the University of Memphis in 2002 and a Doctor of Philosophy degree in 2006.